Funding Our Future

 What would make funding public transit more sustainable?

-DART and its Board of Commissioners have advocated for several years with Iowa lawmakers to provide options to diversify revenue and reduce reliance on property tax.
+DART and its Board of Commissioners have worked for several years to educate Iowa lawmakers on options to diversify revenue and reduce reliance on property tax.
 Other transit agencies are funded through methods, such as a sales tax, income tax or a motor vehicle tax.
 DART will continue to educate elected officials on these other options for funding public transit.

 Who does DART serve?